 Thankfully, iOS provides a setting for how long to keep messages on your device.
 This tutorial will teach you how to tell Messages to permanently delete your conversations after 30 days or one year.

-How to set text messages to be kept for 30 days or 1 year
+How to set text messages to automatically be deleted after a period of time

 Step 1: Launch Settings on your iOS device.